Tips Bulletin

 These are either moth, sawfly, beetle, or fly larvae.
 The larvae reside in the leaf’s outer layers of tissue.
 Leafminers cause injury and reduce the levels of chlorophyll in the leaf, preventing it from producing as much energy for the plant through photosynthetic processes.

 Badly infected leaves fall off the plant, and the growth of the plant is hampered if too many leaves are lost.
-Discover how to prevent leaf miners and stop this pest from wreaking havoc.
+Discover ways of keeping leaf miners away and stopping this pest from wreaking havoc.

 Types of Leaf Miner Infestation